kyletmartinez/after-effects-scripts/Layers/README.md

 ### [Unlock All Layers (v2.1)](Unlock_All_Layers.jsx)

-Unlock all layers in all conmpositions in the current project.
+Unlock all layers in all compositions in the current project.

 ---